Edward Baker Lincoln: Death

-Eddie died a month before his fourth birthday.
+Eddie died aged 3 years 11 months.
 Census records list "chronic consumption" (tuberculosis) as the cause.
-An alternate theory is that he died of medullary thyroid cancer given that: (a) "consumption" was a term then applied to many wasting diseases, (b) cancer is a wasting disease, (c) Abraham and two of Eddie's brothers had several features compatible with the genetic cancer syndrome multiple endocrine neoplasia type 2b (MEN2B), and (d) his thick, asymmetric lower lip is a sign of MEN2B.
-The familial MEN2B theory regarding the Lincolns, however, is principally challenged by the fact that Abraham Lincoln himself lived to be fifty-six, the untreated disease usually resulting in death sometime in the victim's thirties; most researchers subscribe to the idea that Eddie's death was caused by tuberculosis.
+An alternate theory suggests that Eddie died of a different type of wasting disease, medullary thyroid cancer, part of the MEN2B genetic cancer syndrome that he possibly inherited from his father.
+However, this familial MEN2B theory is principally challenged by the fact that Eddie's father, Abraham Lincoln, was 56 at the time of his death.
+The untreated disease usually causes death around 21 years of age.
+Most researchers and historians subscribe to the idea that Eddie's death was caused by tuberculosis and not the MEN2B theory.

 Abraham Lincoln referenced Eddie's death in a letter to his stepbrother John D. Johnston, noting that Eddie was "sick fifty-two days," and "We miss him very much."

-Eddie's funeral was held at the Lincoln's home by the pastor of the First Presbyterian Church, and his body was buried at the nearby Hutchinson's Cemetery in Springfield, Illinois.
+Eddie's funeral was held at the Lincoln home by the pastor of the First Presbyterian Church, and his body was buried at the nearby Hutchinson Cemetery in Springfield, Illinois.
 Both parents were devastated.
 A week after his death, an unsigned poem entitled "Little Eddie" was printed in the Illinois Daily Journal.

 Authorship of the poem was long a mystery with some supposing that Abraham and Mary wrote it.
-In 2012, the Abraham Lincoln Association published an article in their journal that concludes neither of them did so, and that it was instead an early draft by a young poet from St. Louis.
+In 2012, the Abraham Lincoln Association published an article in their journal that concludes neither of them did, and that it was instead an early draft by a young poet from St. Louis.
 The final line is on Eddie's original gravestone, which now resides in the Abraham Lincoln Presidential Museum in Springfield.

 Abraham and Mary's next child, Willie Lincoln, was born ten months after Eddie's death.
 After Abraham's assassination, Eddie's remains were transferred to the Lincoln Tomb at Oak Ridge Cemetery in Springfield.